 Leaders: assortment from 7.5 ft. to 9 ft. and from 0x to 4x.
 You will rarely need 5x.

 Waders and wading boots, or wading sandals.
 We generally fish from drift boats, so waders and wading boots aren't critical unless you want to wear them for warmth or have requested a walk/wade trip.
 Felt soles are still legal in Montana and encouraged for wading the upper Madison.
 Just be sure to clean and inspect prior to use.
-However, they are outlawed in Yellowstone National Park.

 Plenty of warm clothes for layering including hat and gloves